RepsonaHQ/repsona-content-help/articles/002007000-gannt-chart.en.md

 ### Lock Gantt chart edits

 Click the padlock button to lock the Gantt chart edits (only affects yourself).
 The default is locked.

+### Display in due date order

+Click the due date sort button to sort the tasks in the Gantt chart by due date.
+Since the parent-child relationship is maintained during sorting, subtasks are sorted within the due date of the parent task.

+### Display progress lines

+Press the lightning line button to display progress lines.

+### Move task bars together

+Press the move together button to be able to move task bars together.
+Tasks with parent-child relationships or dependencies will move together.
+Also, if you hold down Shift and select multiple tasks, the selected tasks can be moved together at the same time.

+### "Undo" "Redo"

+By pressing the "Undo" and "Redo" buttons, you can return to the previous state or redo it.

 ### Add milestones